COVID-19 pandemic in Scotland: Public Health Scotland

 On 1 April 2020, the Scottish Government launched the new Public Health Scotland (PHS) agency, as a result of a three-way merger between NHS Health Scotland and the Information Services Division (ISD) and Health Protection Scotland (HPS) sections of Public Health and Intelligence (PHI) (which was in itself a strategic business unit of NHS National Services Scotland (NSS)).
-According to a 6 May 2020 report by the Press and Journal, PHS employs 1,100 staff and has a budget this year of £71 million, and it is jointly accountable to the Scottish Government and the Convention of Scottish Local Authorities (Cosla).
+According to a 6 May 2020 report by the Press and Journal, PHS employed 1,100 staff and had a budget this year of £71 million, being jointly accountable to the Scottish Government and the Convention of Scottish Local Authorities (Cosla).

 'Scotland Cares' campaign

-A new 'Scotland Cares' campaign was launched on 30 March 2020 to encourage people to volunteer during the COVID-19 pandemic.
+The 'Scotland Cares' campaign was launched on 30 March 2020 to encourage people to volunteer during the COVID-19 pandemic.
 More than 21,000 people signed up on the first day.
 By 4 April, the number of registrations to volunteer stood at 50,330.
 Cabinet Secretary for Social Security and Older People Shirley-Anne Somerville said, "The response to the Scotland Cares campaign has been outstanding and I want to thank each and every person who has signed up to volunteer during the COVID-19 outbreak.
 Your support at this critical time is invaluable and will make a huge difference over the coming weeks and months."
-In addition, people who are healthy and not at risk can volunteer via the Ready Scotland website.
+Healthy volunteers were encouraged via the Ready Scotland website.

 Vulnerable groups

-Those in vulnerable groups were able from 3 April 2020 to register for deliveries of food and medicine.
-This included around 120,000 people in Scotland who had been advised to shield at home (12 weeks of self-isolation), those with suppressed or compromised immune systems, and those with underlying health conditions.
+From 3 April 2020, those in vulnerable groups were able to register for deliveries of food and medicine.
+This included around 120,000 Scots who had been advised to shield at home (12 weeks of self-isolation), those with suppressed or compromised immune systems, and those with underlying health conditions.

-The Scottish Government mailed out information about self-isolating if symptoms developed in a household member and about protective measures during the pandemic.
+The Scottish Government mailed out guidance regarding self-isolation if symptoms developed in a household member and about protective measures during the pandemic.